hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 - [Exercise](#exercise)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Map, Filter, and Reduce are paradigms of functional programming.
-They allow the programmer (you) to write simpler, shorter code, without necessarily needing to bother about intricacies like loops and branching.

 Essentially,
 these three functions allow you to apply a function across a number of iterables,